Skip to content

 Thanks to our partnership with the National Park Service and generous support from our donors, we are able to bring Bridging the Watershed field trips free to our participating teachers.

-You must have successfully completed at least one summer teacher/ranger institute or a workshop in one or more of the Bridging the Watershed curriculum modules to request a free field study through this program.
+You must have successfully completed at least one summer teacher/ranger institute or a workshop in one or more of the Bridging the Watershed curriculum modules to request a field study through this program.
 Check out our Teacher & Ranger Professional Development page for upcoming opportunities and workshops.

 Learn More ABOUT BRIDGING THE WATERSHED